-First up, you will need to know what you will be working on.
+First of all, you will need to know what you will be working on.
 Let’s say you wanted to make a summer tank top and you already have the written pattern for it.
-Most written patterns will provide you with the number of skeins required.
+Most written patterns will provide you with the number of skeins required, however…

-However, let’s say you wanted to use a different yarn or hook size, or you wanted to make the length longer or wider, then this will change the gauge and amount of yarn required.
+Let’s say you wanted to use a different yarn or a different hook size, or you wanted to make the length longer or wider, then this will change the entire gauge and the amount of yarn required.

 Join Our Mailing List